 The scheme is a multi-employer defined benefit scheme.
-The scheme is unfunded and the DfE uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
-The scheme has in excess of 3,700 participating employers and consequently the Authority is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
+The scheme is unfunded and the DfE uses a notional fund as the basis for calculating the employers' contribution rate paid by

+- ∇{α} local authorities.
+The scheme has in excess of 3,700 participating employers and consequently the Authority is not - participating employers and consequently the Authority is not - Φ able to identify its share of the underlying financial position and - $\vec{}$ performance of the scheme with sufficient reliability for - → accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.